List of conspiracy theories: New Coke

-A theory claims that The Coca-Cola Company intentionally changed to an inferior formula with New Coke, with the intent either of driving up demand for the original product or permitting the reintroduction of the original with a new formula using cheaper ingredients.
+A theory claims that the Coca-Cola Company intentionally changed to an inferior formula with New Coke, with the intent either of driving up demand for the original product or permitting the reintroduction of the original with a new formula using cheaper ingredients.
 Coca-Cola president Donald Keough rebutted this charge: "The truth is, we're not that dumb, and we're not that smart."

 Deaths and disappearances

-Conspiracy theories frequently emerge following the deaths of prominent leaders and public figures.

 Death of Nero

 In ancient times, widespread conspiracy theories were circulated pertaining to the death of the Roman emperor Nero, who committed suicide in 68 AD.
-Some of these theories claimed that Nero had actually faked his death and was secretly still alive, but in hiding, plotting to return and reestablish his reign.
-In most of these stories, he was said to have fled to the East, where he was still loved and admired.
-Other theories held that Nero really was dead, but that he would return from the dead to retake his throne.
-Many early Christians believed in these conspiracy theories and feared Nero's return because Nero had viciously persecuted them.
-The Book of Revelation alludes to the conspiracy theories surrounding Nero's alleged return in its description of the slaughtered head returned to life.
+Some of these theories claimed that Nero had actually faked his death and was secretly still alive, but in hiding, plotting to reestablish his reign.
+In most of these stories, he was said to have fled to the East, where he was still influential.
+Other theories held that Nero would return from the dead to retake his throne.
+Many early Christians feared Nero's return to resume his vicious anti-Christian persecutions.
+The Book of Revelation may allude to these conspiracy theories in its description of the slaughtered head returned to life.

-JFK assassination
+John F. Kennedy assassination

-In modern times, multiple conspiracy theories concerning the assassination of John F. Kennedy in 1963 have emerged.
+Multiple conspiracy theories concerning the assassination of John F. Kennedy in 1963 have emerged.
 Vincent Bugliosi estimated that over 1,000 books had been written about the Kennedy assassination, at least ninety percent of which are works supporting the view that there was a conspiracy.
 As a result of this, the Kennedy assassination has been described as "the mother of all conspiracies".
 The countless individuals and organizations that have been accused of involvement in the Kennedy assassination include the CIA, the Mafia, sitting Vice President Lyndon B. Johnson, Cuban Prime Minister Fidel Castro, the KGB, or even some combination thereof.
 It is also frequently asserted that the United States federal government intentionally covered up crucial information in the aftermath of the assassination to prevent the conspiracy from being discovered.